w1zx1/amneziawggui_linux/README.md

 # awggui (amneziawg gui)
-a working gui for amneziawg on linux
+a working gui for amneziawg on linux (not done)

 # requirements